tahaafzal5/zero2prod/Notes.md

 ### Reliability
 * There is no silver bullet to build a highly available solution: it requires work from the application layer all the way down to the infrastructure layer.
 * One thing is certain, though: if you want to operate a highly available service, you should master **zero downtime deployments** - users should be able to use the service before, during and after the rollout of a new version of the application to production.
-* This is even more important if you are practising continuous deployment: you cannot release multiple times a day if every release triggers a small outage.
+* This is even more important if you are practicing continuous deployment: you cannot release multiple times a day if every release triggers a small outage.

 ### Deployment Strategies